Zero Critical: Development

 The game is a traditional 2D game created in Director.
 Istvan Pely began developing the game circa 1997 with his team, Sherban Young (screenplay writer) and Seth W. Jones (musician and sound editor).
 It was initially titled Satin Rift but it was subsequently published by Bethesda Softworks in 1999 under the name Zero Critical.
 The game was set to take place a year after the events of Symbiocom to which there are very few references.
 Zero-Critical was rather intended as a direct sequel to Majestic Part I: Alien Encounter as it concludes the events of that game.
 The plot revolves around the disappearance of S.S.
 Majestic, Earth's finest pleasure cruiser and a crowning achievement in space travel, which on her maiden voyage set sail from earth's harbor and never returned.
 In an interview in 1998, about this concept Istvan Pely said that:

 Majestic was inspired by the concept of a great, classic luxury liner in space.
 The idea was to play off that contrast between the sci-fi/high-tech universe with a very retro, Edwardian style cruise ship.
 Throwing aliens into the mix made for a very unique take.

 Pely relates that his aim was to create a third-person graphic adventure with a heavy emphasis on story and characters.
 He also relates that he tried to create interesting and detailed environments for both Zero-Critical and Symbiocom as these were explorative games and there wasn't much else to do besides walk around and click on things.
 The promotional material promised to deliver a story that encompasses three integrated plot elements: sci-fi, mystery and a love story.

 A thought-provoking sci-fi adventure game for Macs and PCs.
 It's a dark and twisted tale about obsession and madness, and a bizarre love the universe could never allow.
 In this game you explore a variety of 3rd person environments and meet a group of mysterious individuals with many secrets to discover.

+Reception

+All Game Guide said "Zero Critical is full of excitement, intrigue, great music and sound effects and should easily satisfy anyone who is looking for both an interesting story and good gameplay".